CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation.rst

 Run from API functions
 --------------------------

-XGCN provides API functions to create and train a model, for example:
+XGCN provides APIs to create and train a model:

 .. code:: python

-    import XGCN

-    # configurations parsed from command line arguments or a .yaml file
-    config = {
-        'data_root': ..., 'results_root': ...,
-        'model': 'xGCN', 'seed': 1999,
-        ...,
-        'test_evaluator': 'OnePosKNeg_Evaluator',
-        'test_batch_size': 256, 'file_test_set': ...,
-        ...
-    }
     model = XGCN.create_model(config)
     model.fit()              # model training,
                              # the best model on the validation set
                              # will be saved at results_root

-After training, models can be evaluated on one or more test sets (for more information about model evaluation, **please refer to...**):
+After training, models can be evaluated on one or more test sets:

 .. code:: python